-How to Get a Bigger Butt (Science-Based Exercises and Tips)
+How to Get a Bigger Butt (4 Types of Glute Exercises)

-How to Get a Bigger Butt (Science-Based Exercises and Tips)
+How to Get a Bigger Butt (4 Types of Glute Exercises)

 Learning how to get a bigger butt is the first thing on many people's minds.
 And why not?
 It's a statement piece that could elicit this response from others: